 $240 for two months.

 Reservations are helpful but not usually required.
-Please email us at TheBikeHut@gmail.com with details of number in party, male/female and approximate heights and we will try to have the most appropriate bikes ready for you.
+Please email us at TheBikeHut@gmail.com with details of the number in the party, male/female, and approximate heights and we will try to have the most appropriate bikes ready for you.

-The west side of the Golden Gate Bridge is sometimes closed to bicycles.
-Cyclists may share the east side with pedestrians.
+The ocean side of the Golden Gate Bridge is closed to bicycles until 3:30 pm on weekdays.
+Cyclists may share the east (Bay) side with pedestrians.
 Allow extra time to get to Sausalito and please be careful of/respectful to the understandably in-awe or in-a-daze pedestrians on the bridge.
 The Sausalito ferry is about $11, one-way.
 We do not sell ferry tickets.

 Linked below are maps and directions for two popular routes: